-Trump and his crony Postmaster trying to concoct chaos and confusion over vote by mail.
+Trump and his crony Postmaster trying to concoct chaos and confusion over the election.

 It’s not about the money.

 According to the most recent (Aug.
 7) SEC filing by the US Postal Service, the post office has $12.9 billion in its piggy bank, more than enough to take care of the election and the much larger Christmas rush.